 Living with Jeremiah is his 29 year old wife Mary Ann (also born Rockland All Saints), their one year old son John Joseph and Mary Ann’s sister Elizabeth Harvey.
 15 year old Robert Duffield born Old Buckenham is Jeremiah’s apprentice.

 William Stackwood: 10 years later (1861), 24 year old Miller, William Stackwood, has moved into Mill Lane, Great Ellingham with his family – 23 year old wife Elizabeth, children Hannah aged 4, John 2 and four month old Louisa born in Great Ellingham.
 William’s grandmother, 78 year old widow Martha Miles is also with the family along with a journeyman miller, 25 year old Charles Chaston.
-The Stackwood family had moved out of Great Ellingham by 1871.
+The Stackwood family had moved out of Great Ellingham within a few years.

 1842 Great Ellingham Estate Map: estate of John Barnard held at the Norfolk Record Office catalogue reference DS 80